Tenet (film)

-Tenet is a 2020 science fiction action thriller film directed and written by Christopher Nolan, who also produced with his wife Emma Thomas.
-A co-production between the United Kingdom and the United States, it stars John David Washington, Robert Pattinson, Elizabeth Debicki, Dimple Kapadia, Michael Caine, and Kenneth Branagh.
-The film follows a former CIA agent who learns how to manipulate the flow of time to prevent an attack from the future that threatens to annihilate the present world.
-Nolan continued his relationship with Warner Bros. and his production company Syncopy for the film's production and distribution.
+Tenet is a 2020 science fiction action thriller film written and directed by Christopher Nolan, who also produced it with his wife Emma Thomas.
+It stars John David Washington, Robert Pattinson, Elizabeth Debicki, Dimple Kapadia, Michael Caine, and Kenneth Branagh.
+The film follows a former CIA agent who is recruited into a secret organization, tasked with tracing the origin of objects that are traveling backward through time and their connection to an attack from the future to the present.

-Nolan took over five years to write the screenplay after deliberating about Tenet's central ideas for over a decade.
-Pre-production began in late 2018, casting took place in March 2019, and principal photography lasted six months, from May to November, in Denmark, Estonia, India, Italy, Norway, the United Kingdom, and the United States.
-Cinematographer Hoyte van Hoytema shot on 65 mm film and IMAX.
-After being delayed three times because of the COVID-19 pandemic, Tenet was released in the United Kingdom on August 26, 2020, and in the United States on September 3, 2020, in IMAX, 35 mm, and 70 mm.
+Nolan took over five years to write the screenplay after deliberating about Tenet's central ideas for more than a decade.
+Pre-production began in late 2018, casting took place in March 2019, and principal photography lasted six months in multiple countries.
+After delays due to the COVID-19 pandemic, Tenet was released in the United Kingdom on August 26, 2020, and in the United States on September 3, 2020.
+It was Nolan's last film to be released by Warner Bros.
+Pictures.

-It was the first Hollywood tent-pole to open in theaters during the pandemic and grossed $365 million worldwide on a $200 million budget, making it the fifth-highest-grossing film of 2020 but also a box office failure.
-The film received generally positive reviews from critics, who praised its ambition, direction, musical score, VFX, action sequences, and cast performances (particularly Washington, Debicki, and Pattinson), but received criticism directed towards its sound mixing.
-It was nominated for two awards at the 93rd Academy Awards, winning Best Visual Effects, and received numerous other accolades.
+Tenet was the first Hollywood tent-pole to open in theaters during the pandemic and grossed $365 million worldwide on a $205 million budget, making it the fifth-highest-grossing film of 2020 despite failing to break-even.
+The film divided critics but won Best Visual Effects at the 93rd Academy Awards and received numerous other accolades.